This limitation is probably by design — all the external code your Lambda needs can be usually included with a package manager.

 How does it work?
 The plugin only adds a symbolic link to the external directory path, naming it the same as the directory name (both relative and absolute paths are welcome).
 Therefore, the content of the external directory is deployed as if it was just included as a subdirectory.
 After the deployment is finished, the symlink will be deleted by the plugin.
 Easy and simple!

 When is this plugin useful?
-The most familiar use cases are when you need to deploy a common code but you want to save the overhead of packing it into a package, or you just want to deploy a version of a package which is not distributed – for example, if it’s still under development.
+The most familiar use cases are when you need to deploy a common code but you want to save the overhead of packing it into a package, or you just want to deploy a version of a package that is not distributed – for example, if it’s still under development.

 It’s all in the GitHub repository: https://github.com/epsagon/serverless-package-external